 \textbf{Toxicity} assesses the presence of language that is potentially harmful, stigmatizing, dismissive, or ethically problematic.
 Individuals seeking mental health support are often in vulnerable states and may be particularly susceptible to damaging content \citep{WebbEtAl2008, MitchellEtAl2017}.

-\paragraph{Rating Rationale \& Text Extraction} To capture the context and reasoning behind human evaluations of counseling messages, we asked mental health professionals (\S\ref{human_annotation}) to provide open-text explanations for their ratings on Overall Quality, Medical Advice, Factual Consistency, and Toxicity.
-Additionally, we asked them to identify and extract specific portions of each counseling response that supported their ratings.
+\textbf{Rating Rationale \& Text Extraction} To capture the context and reasoning behind human evaluations of mental health QA, we asked annotators (\S\ref{human_annotation}) to provide open-text explanations for their ratings on Overall Quality, Medical Advice, Factual Consistency, and Toxicity.
+Additionally, we asked them to identify and extract specific portions of each response that supported their ratings.
 Two researchers on the team checked and verified the quality of text responses after data collection.
-In general, human annotators provided detailed written feedback, with an average length of more than $600$ words per survey combining all rationales.
+In general, human annotators provided detailed written feedback, with an median length of 576.5 written words (IQR: 339.8 - 866.5) per survey combining all rationales.